marcgregory/marcgregory/README.md

 I’m a passionate web developer who loves creating modern, responsive, interactive web applications.
 I specialize in React and work extensively with technologies like Next.js, Prisma, React Hook Form, Zod, Redux, React Query Tanstack,  TypeScript, Tailwind CSS, Shadcn ui, and various CSS libraries.

-I have hands-on experience integrating AWS services such as Simple Email Service (SES) for transactional email delivery, Movider SMS API for messaging services, Bux API for financial transaction processing, and PostgreSQL for managing relational databases.
+I have hands-on experience integrating AWS services such as Simple Email Service (SES) for transactional email delivery, EventBridge etc..., others not related to AWS Movider SMS API for messaging services, Bux API for financial transaction processing, and PostgreSQL for managing relational databases.

 I have a strong foundation in HTML, CSS, and JavaScript, and I’m always eager to expand my knowledge and collaborate on projects involving modern web technologies.